CRPGs For Kids Computer Game Hints Computer Game Cheats Computer Game Walkthroughs

 clever quests and overall steampunky goodness, but only if you're a dedicated CRPG enthusiast with plenty of patience to spare.

-Arcanum Review Hints and Walkthrough Buy This Game
+Arcanum Review Walkthrough Buy This Game (Amazon affiliate link)

 From its formulaic plot to its just-barely-tweaked roster of classic Wizardry races, this game does its best to